Ayokunlewa-HU/Prediction_diabetes/README.md

 # Diabetes-Prediction_Mining-and-Machine-Learning

-### The On-Set of Diabetes Prediction using PIMA INDIANs Dataset
+### The On-Set of Diabetes Prediction using Dataset
-There has been series of predictions for the PIMA INDIAN Diabetes dataset, but none has been able to create a process that generally works for predicting diabetes in the real sense.
+There has been series of predictions for the Diabetes dataset, but none has been able to create a process that generally works for predicting diabetes in the real sense.

 I present an approach that is based on the following medical facts about diabetes diagnosis.